Are you looking to connect you with diverse Queer communities across North America? Queer Communities: More than just

 I also operate a number of web-sites and on-line shops; both for The Digital Gryphon LLC and personal interest.
 My on-line history goes back to CompuServe, Freenets and 2400 baud modems.
 Even before that, Dad introduced me to computers by letting me write code (in ‘basic‘) for the IBM-5150.
 Not very advanced; less like programming, more like writing a php script.
 But it was the beginning of my love/hate connexion to technology.

-I was born in Toronto about 60 years ago- the third of four children.
+I was born in Toronto just over 60 years ago- the third of four children.
 I’m at least the third generation of a cross-border family.
 Mom was born in the USA (her Mother was from Canada and her father from the US) but moved to Canada to marry her first husband.
 Dad was born in Canada; his father was from Ireland while his Mom was born in Canada but raised by a relative in upstate New York.
 Mom’s older brother was born in Canada but moved to the USA to join the USAF during WW II – and raised two families (at different times) in the US.

 Gay, Queer, Community Service